-6 ACCC, 31 March 2020, NPSA Interim Authorisation Decision - Statement of Reasons
+&lt;sup>6 ACCC, 31 March 2020, NPSA Interim Authorisation Decision - Statement of Reasons

-NPSA, Application for authorisation, 27 March 2020, pp. 5-6, Public register for NPSA
+&lt;sup>7 NPSA, 27 March 2020, Application for authorisation, pp. 5-6, Public register for NPSA

-- Imports account for a significant portion of the Participants' supply chains.
+- The rapid escalation of issues relating to COVID-19 have resulted in unprecedented demand from Consumers of Medicines and Pharmacy Products, as well as unusual ordering patterns from some Customers, placing significant pressure on all participants of the Medicines and Pharmacy Products supply chain. - These logistical challenges and proposed solutions are not unique.
+Other suppliers, both of medical equipment and grocery and household goods have also formed the view that coordinated action between suppliers is essential to stabilise the relevant supply chains. - As a part of formulating a proportionate and practical response to COVID-19, the Participants have been engaging with the Government in a proactive and consultative manner.
+These discussions have resulted in Government directives that the Participants impose appropriate supply restrictions as a part of delivering a responsible and evolving emergency management strategy during COVID-19.
+In parallel, there are various existing regulatory and industry working groups seeking to relevantly address COVID-19 developments, including the Therapeutic Goods Administration (TGA) coordinated Medicines Shortages Working Group and the Australian Government Department of Health's (DOH) Medicine Shortages Working Party (which the NPSA is a contributor to) (Working Groups). - Imports account for a significant portion of the Participants' supply chains.
 The global nature of COVID-19 developments also has significant ramifications for the domestic supply of Medicines and Pharmacy Products.
 This means that closer coordination regarding the acquisition and/or sourcing of Medicines and Pharmacy Products will also be an important part of supporting the continued and equitable distribution of these products to all Australians. - The Proposed Conduct would enable the Participants to seek to address these outstanding concerns in an expeditious manner, in urgent circumstances, in parallel with, or to enable the optimal implementation of, Government decisions.
 It would allow the Participants to optimise their supply chains to better meet the CSO objectives of providing broad access to essential Medicines for all Australians, in the context of the pandemic's unprecedented challenges. - 2.3.
-The NPSA submits that urgent coordinated action in respect of issues affecting the acquisition and distribution of Medicines and Pharmacy Products is the most effective way to promote a stable and workable supply chain which is being significantly disrupted as a result of the COVID-19 pandemic.8 - 2.4.
-The ACCC recognises that there are significant challenges arising from the COVID-19 pandemic.
-The pandemic has caused a major disruption to society and the economy, with social distancing measures and travel bans affecting various sectors across the economy.
-In that context, the ACCC has received a large number of applications for authorisation, including requests for interim authorisation, aimed at providing financial relief to businesses and individuals, facilitating the supply of goods and services (including medical products and services) and managing the financial impact of a significant economic shock.
-At some stages of the pandemic there has been a significant risk of Australia's health services being put under significant stress, including through the unavailability of sufficient supplies of certain medicines and equipment.
-The identification of this risk and the need for collective and coordinated action by competitors gave rise to applications for authorisation such as the application from the NPSA.
+The NPSA submitted that urgent coordinated action in respect of issues affecting the acquisition and distribution of Medicines and Pharmacy Products is the most effective way to promote a stable and workable supply chain which is being significantly disrupted as a result of the COVID-19 pandemic.